kiendang/rdocsyntax/README.md

 options(rdocsyntax.extra = TRUE)
 ```

 Code in most vignettes has already been highlighted by default without the need for `rdocsyntax`.
-However one might still want to enable `rdocsyntax` for vignettes so that the color scheme matches that of RStudio.
-This is particularly useful with dark RStudio themes since most vignettes use textmate color scheme, which is a light theme and not dark mode friendly, for syntax highlighting.
+However one might still want to enable `rdocsyntax` for them anyway so that the color scheme matches that of RStudio.
+This is particularly useful when RStudio is set to a dark theme since most vignettes highlight their code with the `textmate` color scheme, which is a light theme and not dark mode friendly.

-`rdocsyntax.extra = TRUE` does not affect user defined `httpd` endpoints under `/custom/`, only those under `/doc/` and `/library/`.
+Setting `rdocsyntax.extra = TRUE` does not affect user defined `httpd` endpoints under `/custom/`, only those under `/doc/` and `/library/`.

 ### Inline `## Not run`